 So what can we managers do to bridge this disconnect?
 Here are some ideas:

 - We could schedule monthly sessions with individuals.
 (This may sound like a lot when you have a large team, but if you’re persistent, you could find innovative ways to make this happen.
 This could even happen over a cup of coffee, killing 2 birds with 1 stone.)
-The intent is to have a brief yet fruitful discussion on how the employee is performing, and update him on opportunities for expansion.
+The intent is to have a brief yet fruitful discussion on how the employee is performing and update him on opportunities for expansion.
 This will remove any disconnect between you even as you show that you care about their growth (professional or otherwise).

-- We would also schedule regular sessions with the entire team, sharing both good news (great financial results, appreciation from clients or senior management, appreciation for star performers, etc.) and bad news (dismal financial results, possibility of low hikes for this season, possibility of overtime to see through the next deadline, etc.) Whatever you have to share, end these meetings on a high note with some fun and cheer.
+- We would also schedule regular sessions with the entire team, sharing both good news (great financial results, appreciation from clients or senior management, appreciation for star performers, etc.) and bad news (dismal financial results, the possibility of low hikes for this season, the possibility of overtime to see through the next deadline, etc.) Whatever you have to share, end these meetings on a high note with some fun and cheer.

 - Introduce top performers to senior management (either formally, via a well-drafted mail, or informally, perhaps in the cafeteria).
-All employees love to be noticed so this casual act will win you huge brownie points and send employee motivation and performance rising like a rocket.
+All employees love to be noticed, so this casual act will win you huge brownie points and send employee motivation and performance rising like a rocket.

 One universal rule to remember is that connections happen at the individual level.
 It’s great to connect as a team (to keep their spirit together), but it’s equally important to give individual attention to every member, to keep their interest and loyalty alive.